meribold/muccadoro/README.md

 If it asks for your sudo password it is because it is installing it in a binary directory.

+By now, you should have muccadoro installed and no other step is required.

+### As an alternate version you can follow these steps:

 Put `muccadoro` inside some directory in your `PATH`, e.g. `~/bin/` (or `~/.local/bin/`):

 ```bash